elaforge/karya/doc/cmd.md

 ### raw input

-RawEdit just appends whatever text you type directly to the event, so it's the only edit mode which acts the same on all tracks.
-It's mostly made obsolete by edit input, so it might go away someday.

-Edit input is technically not a edit mode at all, but it's used to enter or alter text.
+Edit input is technically not a edit mode since it's not in 'Cmd.Cmd.EditMode', but it's used to enter or alter text.
 For example, the "append text" cmd (bound to 'a' by default), brings up a text input to edit event text directly.

 Events created on control and pitch tracks will normally be zero duration.
 Events on a note track will use the duration of the current TimeStep, but if you select a range of time and then create an event, the event will be exactly that duration.
+Additionally, if the text has a leading space, the space will be stripped and the event created with a zero duration.

 ### note entry